MSvantemann/MetteSvantemannLyngby/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/MSvantemann/mettesvantemann/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Welcome to my page.
+On this site you can find the extra information that you may need to, when considering my application.

+Please scroll down to find:

+· My curriculum vitae
+· Recommendations
+· Former projects including:
+  ·

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.